 We have a duty to ensure our children are safeguarded from the risk of abuse.
 Children’s safety and well-being are our first concern.
 The governing body takes seriously its responsibility to safeguard and promote the welfare of children and to work together with other agencies to ensure that there are adequate arrangements within our school to identify, assess and support those children who are suffering harm.

 Our Designated Safeguarding Leads (DSLs) are Mrs Ezzard and Miss Leggett.
-Our Governor Child Protection Representatives are Mrs Burrows and Ms Cowell.
+Our Governor Child Protection Representatives are Mrs McDermott-Paine and Ms Cowell.

 Our Safeguarding Policy can be found under the Policies section of our website here.

 The school has taken the opportunity to join the Operation Encompass scheme which will run jointly between local schools, Surrey Police and Surrey County Council.
 Operation Encompass has been designed to provide early reporting on any domestic incidents that occur outside of school and might have an impact on a child in school.

 Operation Encompass will ensure that a member of the school teaching staff, named a ‘Key Adult’ or “Deputy Key Adult”, is informed the next morning that there has been a domestic incident or if a child has been reported as missing.
 Mrs Ezzard, as Designated Safeguarding Lead, is the “Key Adult” with Miss Leggett as “Deputy Key Adult.”
 This means that the Key Adult or Deputy Key Adult can ensure that the child is supported whilst they are in school.